lextudio/support/contracts/purchase.rst

 Professional Support Services
 -----------------------------
-Professional Support is available as a single “pay-per-incident” (PPI) or an annual contract with five incidents.
+Professional Support is available as a single "pay-per-incident" (PPI) or an annual contract with five incidents.
 Professional Support incidents focus on troubleshooting a specific problem, error message, or functionality that is not working as intended for our products.
 An incident is defined as a single